Collocations for harmony - noun

 1. state of agreement

-On the surface, their life seemed a model of domestic harmony.
+On the surface their life was a model of domestic harmony.

-On the surface, their life seemed a model of domestic harmony.
+On the surface their life was a model of domestic harmony.

 They try to maintain harmony between the two communities.